mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-07-06-grid-method.md

 With practice you'll eventually find that you won't need the grid anymore and can rely on simple freehand sketches instead.
 Just take a look at my [PaperFaces drawings](/paperfaces/) from beginning to end if you want proof of what practice and determination can achieve.

-{% figure caption:"Here's how the drawing turned out after I painted layers of watercolor and added details with the pencil tool." class:"third" %}
+{% figure caption:"Here's how the drawing turned out after I painted layers of watercolor and added details with the pencil tool." class:"gallery-3-col" %}
 [![Work in process screenshot](/assets/images/paperfaces-makenna-s-process-3-600.jpg)](/assets/images/paperfaces-makenna-s-process-3-lg.jpg)
 [![Work in process screenshot](/assets/images/paperfaces-makenna-s-process-4-600.jpg)](/assets/images/paperfaces-makenna-s-process-4-lg.jpg)
 [![Work in process screenshot](/assets/images/paperfaces-makenna-s-600.jpg)](/assets/images/paperfaces-makenna-s.jpg)